-The logic behind the advice on this page is simple: the Wizarding World of Harry Potter, during busy times, can be extremely crowded from mid-morning to about the last three hours before the park closes.
+The logic behind the advice on this page is simple: The Wizarding World of Harry Potter, during busy times, can be extremely crowded from mid-morning to about the last three hours before the park closes.
 There is nothing stopping you from hanging out in the area all day long, and getting into any lines you want, but you will be doing so with thousands and thousands of other Harry Potter fans.
 The advice on this page is based on the notion that the Wizarding World is the main objective of your trip to Universal Orlando, and that you want to do everything you can to make sure it’s a positive experience, with or without Express Passes.

 Is it always this bad inside the Wizarding World?

 No, it is not.
 Again, use our crowd calendar to help guide your planning.